MikoYu/DigitalElectronics_S18_Mingke/Final/README.md

 ### Technical decisions

 To achieve the goal, I use transparent cast acrylic and paper scraps in bright colors as the "disc".
 I also put an array of four LDRs (light dependent resistors) underneath and RGB sensor above the disc to "read" it.
 As the visitor pushes a button, a DC motor starts to rotate, driving the plate to spin.
 Meanwhile, the LDRs and RBG sensor send brightness and RGB data of a certain radius of the disc to an Arduino UNO.
-The Arduino program then maps the realtime data (weighted brightness level and color of one point) to different music files, which will finally be played by a Adafruit Music Maker Board.
+The Arduino program then maps the real-time data (weighted brightness level and color of one point) to different music files, which will finally be played by an Adafruit Music Maker Board.